A complete introduction to tags in Studio 5000 Logix Designer

 Some common data types used in PLC programming include BOOL, DINT, REAL, and STRING.

 A BOOL, or Boolean, tag can store the values 0 or 1.
-They cannot store letters or other numbers.
+They can't store letters or other numbers.

 .png)